King's College, Cambridge Model Publication Scheme

-The seven classes of information listed below form the model publication scheme (MPS) devised by the Information Commissioner’s Office for use from 1 January 2009.
+The seven classes of information listed below form the model publication scheme (MPS) devised by the Information Commissioner’s Office for use by Higher Education Institutions from September 2013.
 This webpage comprises the King’s College, Cambridge publication scheme according to this model.
 Numbers in the MPS refer to the relevant sections in the Guide to Information (GTI), where further information might be available.
+The GTI can be downloaded at the bottom of this page.

 Main categories